kazimmt/kazimmt.github.io/README.md

 >When you start the app, the main page becomes the library instead of the home feed
 <img src="/assets/youtube/navigation/open-library-on-app-startup.jpg" >

-**Switch create with notification button**
+**Switch create with notifications button**
->Switching the create button and notification button.
+>Switching the create button and notificatiosn button.
 <img src="/assets/youtube/navigation/switch-create-with-notification.jpg" >
 </details>